nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 ### Backend Features
 - ✅ RESTful API with FastAPI
 - ✅ Full CRUD operations for tasks
+- ✅ Bulk delete operation for all tasks
 - ✅ Pydantic models for request/response validation
 - ✅ JSON file-based persistence with in-memory caching
 - ✅ Automatic data directory and file creation